Welsh Tract

-The Welsh Tract, also called the Welsh Barony, was a portion of the U.S. state of Pennsylvania settled largely by Welsh-speaking Quakers.
-It is located to the west of Philadelphia.
+The Welsh Tract, also called the Welsh Barony, was a portion of the Province of Pennsylvania, a British colony in North America (today a U.S. state), settled largely by Welsh-speaking Quakers in the late 17th century.
+The region is located to the west of Philadelphia.
 The original settlers, led by John Roberts, negotiated with William Penn in 1684 to constitute the Tract as a separate county whose local government would use the Welsh language.
 The Barony was never formally created, but the many Welsh settlers gave their communities Welsh names that survive today.
 A more successful attempt at setting up a Gwladfa (Welsh-speaking colony) occurred two centuries later, in the Chubut Province of Patagonia, Argentina.

 History

+Prior to the arrival of Welsh settlers, the land of what would become the Welsh Tract was inhabited by Indigenous peoples, such as the Okehocking band of the Lenape.

 In the late 17th century, there was significant Welsh immigration to Pennsylvania for religious and cultural reasons.
-In about 1681, a group of Welsh Quakers met with William Penn to secure a grant of land in which they could conduct their affairs in their own language.
+In about 1681, a group of Welsh Quakers met with William Penn to secure a land grant to conduct their affairs in their language.
 The parties agreed on a tract covering 40,000 acres (160 km2), to be constituted as a separate county whose people and government could conduct their affairs in Welsh.

-Whereas divers considerable persons among ye Welsh Friends have requested me yt all ye Lands Purchased of me by those of North Wales and South Wales, together with ye adjacent counties to ym, as Haverfordshire, Shropshire and Cheshire, about fourty thousand acres, may be layd out contiguously as one Barony, alledging yt ye number all [sic] come and suddenly to come, are such as will be capable of planting ye same much wth in ye proportion allowed by ye custom of ye country, & so not lye in large useless vacancies.
-And because I am inclined and determined to agree and favor ym wth any reasonable Conveniency and priviledge: I do hereby charge thee and strictly require thee to lay out ye sd tract of Land in as uniform a manner as conveniently may be, upon ye west side of Skoolkill river, running three miles upon ye same, & two miles backward, & then extend ye parallel wth ye river six miles and to run westwardly so far as this ye sd quantity of land be Compleatly surveyed unto you.—Given at Pennsbury, ye 13th Ist mo.
+Whereas divers considerable persons among Þe Welsh Friends have requested me Þt all Þe Lands Purchased of me by those of North Wales and South Wales, together with Þe adjacent counties to Þm, as Haverfordshire, Shropshire and Cheshire, about 40,000 acres, may be layd out contiguously as one Barony, alledging Þt Þe number all [sic] come and suddenly to come, are such as will be capable of planting Þe same much wth in Þe proportion allowed by Þe custom of Þe country, & so not lye in large useless vacancies.
+And because I am inclined and determined to agree and favor Þm wth any reasonable Conveniency and privilede: I do hereby charge thee and strictly require thee to lay out Þe sd tract of Land in as uniform a manner as conveniently may be, upon Þe west side of Skoolkill river, running three miles upon Þe same, & two miles backward, & then extend Þe parallel wth Þe river six miles and to run westwardly so far as this Þe sd quantity of land be Compleatly surveyed unto you.—Given at Pennsbury, Þe 13th Ist mo.
 [March] 1684.